IBM/cloud-enterprise-examples/iac/21-ocp-vcp-pwx/README.md

 ### Adding storage classes for CP4D/IAF

 The IAF installation process is configured to alternately use specific portworx storage classes for shared volumes.
-To create the expected storageClass use this command:
+To create the expected storage classes use these commands:

 ```shell
 cat <<EOF | oc create -f -